dask/dask-benchmarks/cron/README.md

 Note that asv does have a built in feature for doing all the steps to publish to gh-pages.
 This was not used as we are benchmarking two packages and to achieve a custom url structure.

+Also note that distributed has a dependency on dask.
+The master branch for distributed has a strong dependency on dask master.
+This requires pip installing the dask dependency from github.
+As this is not directly supported by asv, a small hack is required as commented in the script.

 ## Setting up new machine (for CentOS, adapt as needed)

 Install requirements: